Can Settled Status Be Removed from CIBIL Report?_banner

 Can Settled Status Be Removed from CIBIL Report?_WC

-In this day and age, when it is impossible to afford a decent lifestyle without the help of credit and loans, it is crucial that borrowers maintain a good CIBIL score.
-The CIBIL score is a three-digit number between 300 and 900 that reflects a borrower’s creditworthiness and repayment capacity.
-Lenders consider anything above 750 a very good CIBIL score and borrowers who have such a CIBIL score get offered loans on highly beneficial loan terms and conditions.
+Prospective borrowers may avail of loans to meet their financial requirements.
+Therefore, it is important that borrowers maintain a good CIBIL score The CIBIL score is a three-digit number between 300 and 900 that reflects a borrower’s creditworthiness and repayment capacity.
+Lenders consider anything above 750 a very good CIBIL score and borrowers who have such a CIBIL score may get offered loans on beneficial loan terms and conditions.
 On the other hand, instances of loan default and loan settlement are seen as a serious aberration of trust by lenders and credit rating agencies.
 Such cases, therefore, harm a borrower’s CIBIL score and hamper their ability to avail of a loan in future.
-This article focuses on loan settlements, what is written off in CIBIL, how a loan settlement affects a borrower’s CIBIL report and how can one remove the settled status from CIBIL.
+This article focuses on loan settlements, what is ‘Written Off’ in CIBIL, how this status affects a borrower’s CIBIL report, and how can one remove the ‘Written Off’ status from CIBIL.

 What are Settled Accounts?_WC